dgelessus/NAGUS/docs/uru/protocol.rst

 In practice,
 only Connect and Encrypt messages are used.
-Message type Error is mostly ignored by the client --- it doesn't display the error in any way and just continues waiting for an Encrypt message.
+Message type Error is mostly ignored by the client --- it stops the connection process, but doesn't actually display the error in any way.
 The client only considers encryption as failed if the server closes the connection entirely (resulting in a generic "Disconnected from Myst Online" error,